 Misconception check: MF27 can confirm a formula, but it cannot decide the topic, assumptions, or final interpretation for you.

 Students searching for "H2 Maths formula sheet", "MF27", or "A-Level Maths formula list Singapore" want to know exactly what the exam provides.
-MF27 is the official SEAB reference booklet for H2 Mathematics - think of it as your exam-approved cheat sheet for standard results and statistical tables.
+MF27 is the official SEAB reference booklet for H2 Mathematics, but it is not a complete summary of the syllabus.

 Note on old references: Some older notes and links may still mention MF26.
 For the current 9758 H2 Mathematics route, use MF27 as the source of truth.